Living with iSGS

 How can you help?

 Recent research has found that women from lower socio-demographic backgrounds were extremely underrepresented with this disease, suggesting their symptoms are still not diagnosed correctly.
-Please download and print the following flyer and take it along with you to your next GP visit – you could help save lives!
+Please download and print the following flyers and take them along with you to your next GP visit – you could help save lives!